 We will ask for a selection of documents:

 We would like the evaluation process to be as easy as possible for you.
-We prefer to see documentation that already exists rather than asking you to produce reports specifically for our evaluation.
+Rather than asking you to produce reports specifically for our evaluation, we are happy to see existing documentation.

 1C - follow-up calls